mounikamarreddy/NLP-for-Telugu-Language/README.md

 # NLP-for-Telugu-Language

-In this the code for my research papers are placed as zip folders.
+In this github repo, the code for each of research papers are placed as zip folders.

 If anyone want train/test/validation split of the datasets that I mentioned in my papers, please refer the below hugging face link: https://huggingface.co/mounikaiiith